JSpaceTeam/jmp-command/README.md

 # jmp-command
 Reactive JMP Command Library

-Wiki Link
+##Wiki Link
 https://github.com/JSpaceTeam/jmp-command/wiki
+##Branching mode
+We are following nvie.com branching model.
+Here is the wiki page on how to follow this model in GitHub.
+Please read it before developing features or fixing bugs.

-Run unit test cases using the command
+##Run unit test cases using the command
 ./gradlew test